Showing posts with label mormon. Show all posts

 • Can we safely rule out any religion that glorifies a particular individual?
 No one is so great, so above the rest of us that he deserves adoration.
 That rules out the cults that formed around Jim Jones, David Koresh, Bagwan Rajneesh, Sun Myung Moon, and Marshall Applewhite.
 It should also eliminate religions that claim divinity or near-divinity for individuals like Muhammad.
 Ellen G. White, one of the founders of modern Seventh Day Adventists, is revered so highly by some of her adherents as to be tantamount to worship.
 Joseph Smith, the founder of Mormonism, claimed to be inspired, and his followers seem to agree with the claim, based on no proof whatsoever.
 The philosopher Siddhartha Gautama came to be known as the Buddha, a title that implies he reached perfection, and millions worship images of the man.

 • By that same rule, we could also relegate to ‘cult’ status those churches of Christianity that worship Jesus.
-Nowhere in any scripture does Jesus ask anyone to worship him.
+Even though he was in fact a perfect man, nowhere in any scripture does Jesus ask anyone to worship him.
 There are, in fact, several biblical accounts where he deflects worship aimed at himself.
 His consistent message to his followers was to worship only God.
 (John 4:23; John 5:24)

 • Can we also assume that God doesn’t need your money?
-Therefore, any religion that begs for your money is a scam.
+Therefore, any religion that charges fees for its services, any religion that begs for your money is a scam.
 That eliminates the three richest religions – Catholicism, Islam and Hinduism.
 It also deletes the Buddhists.
 One of their primary doctrines is that good monks need to spend their time begging for money.
 And, of course, it also exposes all those TV preachers with their private jets and supercars and mansions.

 What about religions whose practices contradict God's message?
 With some religions you can recognize the lies and contradictions within minutes.